syscraft-mc/starter-server/README.md

   **Place the downloaded JARs in the `plugins` folder that is inside the MCServer folder.**

+> Note: EssentialsXAntibuild **prevents normal users from building anything by default** - this is why we have set up LuckPerms with a `trusted` group for you.
+Don't forget to read and follow this whole tutorial!

 7. Go to https://luckperms.net/download and click on the download button labelled *Bukkit*. **Place the downloaded JAR inside the `plugins` folder that is inside the MCServer folder.**

 8. Go to https://www.spigotmc.org/resources/vault.34315/ and click on the download button. **Place the downloaded JAR inside the `plugins` folder that is inside the MCServer folder.**